michaelzhou24/FakeSnapChat/README.md

-# FakeSnapChat: An attempt at a SnapChat clone
+# Snapper: An attempt at a SnapChat clone